 - Stir in salt, pepper and chili powder

 - Add onions and peppers, and stir until slightly soft, then hit CANCEL

-- Add water, and stir to deglaze bottom of pot.
+- Add water or beef broth, and stir to deglaze bottom of pot.
 Add kidney beans, diced tomatoes, then the tomato sauce, but do not stir

 - Cover, turn vent to SEALING, and hit PRESSURE COOK, or manual, for 10 minutes

 - When pot beeps, allow a natural pressure release for 5 minutes, then hit CANCEL, and quick release remaining pressure

 - Stir, and serve with your favorite toppings!

 Nutrition information is estimated.
 Please do your own calculation to fit special diets.